ashToronto/career_crafter_pro/README.md

 ##### Mailer services

 - We use the letter opener gem to simulate email authentication and confirmation in `development env`.
-- We use the AWS SES in `production env`.
+- We use AWS SES in `production env`.

 ##### Deployment instructions